astroumd/lmtoy/docs/masking.md

       cmd='mask=%s' % str(mask)

-In gbtidl there are whole procedures to flag and unflag.
+In GBTIDL there are whole procedures to flag and unflag (as they call it).
 By keeping an ascii representation of the mask, we can mask and unmask in a similar fashion.